KrishBharadwaj5678/Global-Translate/README.md

 ---

-## 🤝 Contributing
+## Contributing 🤝

-Contributions are welcome!
+Want to contribute?
+Here's how:

-1. Fork the project
+1. 🍴 Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. 🌿 Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. ✍️ Make your changes and commit them (`git commit -am 'Add feature-name'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. 🚀 Push to your branch (`git push origin feature-name`).
-5. Open a Pull Request
+5. 🔄 Submit a pull request to merge into the main branch.